douglasgscofield/bioinfo/README.md

 merges columns from each BAM in multi-BAM `samtools mpileup` output into single columns.

 **extractFastaSeqs.pl**
 extracts named sequences from a FASTA file, or everything but.
+Does not use BioPerl.

 **extractFasta.pl**
 extracts named FASTA sequences from a `makeblastdb -parse_seqids`-built blast database, and optionally provide a range for a subsequence.
+Uses BioPerl.

+**extractFasta**
+extracts named FASTA sequences from a FASTA file indexed with BioPerl's `Bio::DB::Fasta`

 **trimFastq.pl**
 hard-trims a given amount from the 5' or 3' end (or both) from each read in a FastQ-format file, and optionally trims each read from the 3' end to a maximum length.